contember/docs/docs/intro/introduction.md

 **Contember Engine** lets you define your own data model with TypeScript and instantly turns it into a GraphQL API.
 It is a standalone server, which provides an extensive GraphQL API for your data - we call it the Content API.
 Contember API also provides, what we call a Tenant API which handles authentication and authorization, so you can control who and how can access your data.

-**Contember Admin** is an React framework for building custom management interfaces.
+**Contember Interface** is an React framework for building custom management interfaces.
 It lets you define your own management UI with high-level React components and automatically connects to GraphQL provided by Contember Engine.

 ### Main principles

 - **Everything is code** (TypeScript and React).
 - The structure of the data is up to you, Contember doesn't force any arbitrary collections or posts. **Create any entities you want with attributes and relationships**.
 [Schema overview](/reference/engine/schema/overview.md)
 - The administration is not dependent on your data structure.
 Build any views with few lines of code.
-[Administration introduction](/reference/admin/introduction.md)
+[Interface introduction](/reference/admin/introduction.md)

 ### Highlighted features